utdata/icj-class/css/css-class.md

 The first `<dl>` rule sets the font and size of the text.
 The next `<dt>` rule floats that part of the description to the left, sets a margin and makes it bold.

-- To finish out, go into the html file and add the colon after the `<dt>` values.
+- To finish out, go into the html file and add the colon after text inside the `<dt>` tags.

 Could we have done this with paragraphs or divs?
 Absolutely.
 But then you wouldn't have learned about description lists ;-).

 ## Unordered list margins

 The default unordered list looks crappy.
-Let's line up the bullets to they start with the other words in the article.
+Let's move the bullets so they line up with the other text in the article.
 We do this with [list-position](https://www.w3schools.com/cssref/pr_list-style-position.asp).

 - Add to your css file: